Pathophysiology

 Exemption

-The grade which enters your transcript is taken from the exam.
+Your final grade is taken from the exam.

 For the grading scale, consider the department's website.